tarsius/paren-face/README.md

 A face dedicated to lisp parentheses
 ====================================

-This library defines a face named `parenthesis` used just for parentheses.
-The intended purpose of this face is to make parentheses less visible by dimming them.
+This library defines a face named `parenthesis' used just for parentheses.
+The originally intended purpose of this face is to make parentheses less visible in Lisp code by dimming them.

 We lispers probably don't need to be constantly made aware of the existence of the parentheses.
 Dimming them might be even more